MichalZdanuk/ConfyMicroservices/README.md

 - Receive notifications about registrations and updates related to their conferences 📣
 - Authenticate users via email & password 🔐

-Feature are encapsulated in its own servicse, promoting separation of concerns and scalability.
+Features are encapsulated in its own servicse, promoting separation of concerns and scalability.

 ---